When applying for Medicaid, many people often forget about life insurance. But depending on the type of life insurance and th...Read more

 Can an IRA Affect Medicaid Eligibility?

 For many Medicaid applicants, individual retirement accounts (IRAs) are one of their biggest assets.
-If you do not plan properly, IRAs can count as an available asset and affect Medicaid eligibility.
+If you do not plan properly, IRAs can count as an available asset and negatively affect Medicaid eligibility.

-If the IRA is not in payout status, the IRA is a non-exempt asset, which means the total amount in the IRA will probably be counted as an asset, affecting your Medicaid eligibility.
-In order to qualify for Medicaid, you will need to cash out your IRA and spend down your assets.
+If the IRA is not in payout status, it is a non-exempt (or "countable") asset in the eyes of Medicaid.
+This means the total amount in your IRA would probably count as an asset, likely affecting your Medicaid eligibility.
+To qualify for Medicaid in this case, you may have to cash out your IRA and spend down your assets.

 Another option is to transfer the money to your spouse or someone else.
 However, you should be aware that there will likely be an income tax penalty for doing this.

 The rules for a 401(k) are similar to an IRA.
 If the 401(k) is not in payout status, Medicaid may count any funds that are available to withdraw as assets.
 (This is the case even if you have to pay a tax penalty.)

 Note that the rules for a Roth IRA, however, may be different.
 Roth IRAs have no required minimum distributions and so can't be in payout status.
 Therefore, your state Medicaid agency may count your Roth IRA as an asset.
 If you have a Roth IRA, it may not be exempt at all, depending on your state.